Fano varieties with large Seshadri constants in positive characteristic: Introduction

 \subsection{Acknowledgement}

 The author would like to thank his advisor J\'anos Koll\'ar for constant support, encouragement and numerous inspiring conversations.
-He also wishes to thank Takumi Murayama for several useful comments on the earlier draft of this paper and Yuchen Liu for helpful discussion.
+He also wishes to thank Takumi Murayama for several useful comments on an earlier draft of this paper, Yuchen Liu for helpful discussions, and the anonymous referee for careful reading of the manuscript.